Wheat Closes Mixed, with Spring Wheat Leading Higher

+Wheat is trading with mixed action, as contracts are higher in the soft red contract and weaker in the hard red contracts.
 The wheat complex closed Tuesday with mixed action across the three exchanges.
 Chicago SRW futures saw slight gains, fractionally to 2 ¼ cents higher.
+Tuesday’s preliminary open interest was down 5,204 contracts on Tuesday.
 KC HRW futures were down 1 to 3 cents at the close.
+OI was up 434 contracts.
 MPLS spring wheat futures were up 6 to 9 cents in the nearby contracts to lead the bulls.

 USDA released their Crop Progress report this morning showing the winter wheat crop at 92% planted, lagging the 95% average pace.
 Emergence was at 79%, behind the 84% 5-year average.
 Condition ratings were pegged at 45% in good/excellent ratings, which was down from 49% last year.
 That equated to 328 on the Brugler500 index, down from 338 a year ago.